New Era Opportunity: E-Commerce

 In March 2020, the world shifted to digital.
 This included all forms of shopping.

 People started getting their groceries, furniture, home supplies, dinner and much more delivered right to their doors.
 And now that everyone realizes how convenient it is, it’s not going away anytime soon.

 The coronavirus accelerated the shift toward e-commerce.
-And with a solution to the virus possibly years away, Americans are going to become more reliant — not less — on e-commerce in the near future.
+And with a complete solution to the virus possibly years away, Americans are going to become more reliant — not less — on e-commerce in the near future.